 To help the blood make the steep climb up to the limbs, the veins need to work properly & efficiently to get the blood to the heart.
-Sometimes the veins do not function properly which can be related to the pressure, obesity, heredity, valve deficiency and other causes.
+Sometimes the veins do not function properly which can be related to pressure, obesity, heredity, valve deficiency, and other causes.
 When this happens, blood can pool in the veins which puts pressure on the walls of the veins.
 This is known as venous insufficiency or venous disease.

 What are the symptoms of venous insufficiency?

 If left untreated, venous insufficiency can lead to severe pain, varicose veins, ulcers, swelling, and open wounds.
 These ulcers can be difficult to heal, and are prone to infection.
 Symptoms include:

 - Swelling in lower legs and ankles—particularly after prolonged standing

 - Aching or tiredness in legs—characterized by tightness in the calves or itchiness

 - Varicose veins—especially new ones near the calves and ankles

 - Flaking skin—Can be extremely itchy near the feet

 Like many conditions, venous insufficiency is easier to treat when it’s diagnosed early.
 That’s why it is important to make a consultation with the American Endovascular affiliated team of physicians if you or someone you know is suffering from any of the above symptoms.